-The Company's investments in MBS are classified as held for trading.
+The Company has elected to account for its investment in MBS under the fair value option.
 Changes in fair value of securities held for trading are recorded through the statement of operations.
-The Company's MBS have fair values determined by management based on the average of third-party broker quotes received and/or by independent pricing sources when available.
-Because the price estimates may vary to some degree between sources, management must make certain judgments and assumptions about the appropriate price to use to calculate the fair values for financial reporting purposes.
-Alternatively, management could opt to have the value of all of its positions in MBS determined by either an independent third-party pricing source or do so internally based on management's own estimates.
-Management believes pricing on the basis of third-party broker quotes is the most consistent with the definition of fair value described in Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 820, Fair Value Measurements and Disclosures.
+Our MBS are valued using Level 2 valuations, and such valuations currently are determined by the Company based on the average of third-party broker quotes and/or by independent pricing sources when available.
+Because the price estimates may vary, the Company must make certain judgments and assumptions about the appropriate price to use to calculate the fair values.
+Alternatively, the Company could opt to have the value of all of our positions in MBS determined by either an independent third-party or do so internally.
+In managing our portfolio, the Company employs the following four-step process at each valuation date to determine the fair value of our MBS: